 Mauritius is a holiday island in the Indian Ocean where many different cultures have come together to create Mauritian cuisine.
 Europe and Asia have strongly influenced the food and helped make it a holiday in your mouth.
 Tasty and delicious, you'll be wanting more!

-thumb-sized piece of ginger chopped
+thumb-sized piece of ginger chopped8 large garlic cloves chopped

 2 small chilies